 2. Technique Heavy

-From the entry of the hand into the water to the catch, through the pull of the stroke, and to the exit, every part of the technique has to be correct.
+Swim technique is about the entry of the hand into the water to the catch, through the pull of the stroke, and to the exit, every part of the technique has to be correct.
 You also need to time the stroke to breathe at the correct time.
+At the same time, you need to factor in the kick that happens at the same time as the stroke and breathing.

 Related article: The Beginner’s Guide to Swimming Freestyle